Khalotyna

 Khalotyna is a monotypic genus of spiders in the family Dictynidae containing the single species, Khalotyna calcarata.

 Distribution

-Khalotyna calcarata has been recorded from Canada, USA, Mexico.
+Khalotyna calcarata has been recorded in Canada, the United States and Mexico.
 It has been introduced to Hawaii.

 Etymology

 The genus name is a combination of "Khalo", honoring Mexican artist Frida Kahlo (misspelled) and the ending -yna, indicating the genus Dictyna where the species originally resided.